About our Pastor:

 Born and raised in Seattle, Fr.
 Joseph Altenhofen holds degrees in psychology from the University of Washington and a Masters of Divinity and Sacred Baccalaureate from Mundelein Seminary.
 In addition to serving as pastor to Sacred Heart, he's also chaplain for the Newman Center on the campus of Western Washington University.

-Weekly Reflection - 25th Sunday in Ordinary Time
+Weekly Reflection - First Sunday of Lent

 Fr.
 Joseph Altenhofen